relativitydev/file-migration-cli/README.md

 Review the following best practices:

 * Run the File Migration CLI from your local machine.
-While you can run it from a fileshare, the File Migration CLI performs better when it runs from a local machine.
+While you can run it from a file share, the File Migration CLI performs better when it runs from a local machine.

 * Create a new top-level folder for each set of workspaces that you want to migrate.
 The File Migration CLI builds separate databases for each migration when you create separate top-level folders for them.
 The SQLite databases persist the data for each run on your local machine.
 For example, you might create a series of top-level folders, such as Phase 1, Phase 2, and so on.